Heroine’s Altered Appearance Homogenizes Mortal Engines Film Adaptation

 What set the Mortal Engines book apart for me from other science fiction books, discounting the groovy moving cities plot-point, was that the heroine’s face had been horrifically mutilated pre-book narrative.
 An edged weapon had carved in an arc down and across Hester Shaw’s face when she was young, leaving Hester with only one eye, a partial nose, and a severely disfigured mouth.
 Hester Shaw was “ugly” and “hideous”, referred to as such by numerous characters in the book, throughout Mortal Engines‘ narrative.

 Hester Shaw personality and outlook on life had been warped around her appearance and the tragic event that led to her disfigurement.
 When her scarf was not present, she instinctive tried to hide her face with her hands, so that people could see as little of her face as possible.
 Hester Shaw was self-conscience of her appearance yet contradictory, bold in her actions against the person that had wronged her and her family.

 When it was revealed in the full movie trailer for Mortal Engines and the featurette what Hester Shaw looked like in the film, after I read the book, I immediately thought “Why did they do that?
-What did they change her appearance so drastically?
+Why did they change her appearance so drastically?
 They made Hester Shaw into a pretty girl with a scar that ran down the length of her face.
 That scar doesn’t diminish the beauty of the film incarnation of Hester Shaw.
 It adds to it.
 It makes it distinct, cooler some would say.
 Now Hester Shaw has physical pulchritude and therein is the inherent problem with what Mortal Engine‘s producers did.
 They made Hester Shaw comely, through her casting and severely watered-down disfigurement.

 If the change that you are making doesn’t ameliorate the narrative in any way, but on the contrary, down-grades it, why make such a change?